Nursing homes sedate residents with dementia by misusing antipsychotic drugs, report finds

 The 157-page report, released Monday, estimates that each week more than 179,000 people living in US nursing facilities are given antipsychotic medications, even though they don't have the approved psychiatric diagnoses -- like schizophrenia -- to warrant use of the drugs.
 Most of these residents are older and have dementia, and researchers say the antipsychotic medications are administered as a cost-effective "chemical restraint" to suppress behaviors and ease the load on overwhelmed staff.

 What's revealed in this report echoes the findings of a CNN investigation published in October.
-The CNN story revealed how one little red pill, Nuedexta, was being misused and overprescribed in nursing homes.
+The CNN story described how one little red pill, Nuedexta, was being misused and overprescribed in nursing homes.
 What's more, CNN learned that this overuse benefited the drugmaker to a tune of hundreds of millions of dollars, largely at the expense of the US government.
 The CNN report prompted an investigation into a California-based pharmaceutical company.

 The Human Rights Watch report shows that concerns about overmedicating nursing home residents with inappropriate drugs extends beyond this one pill.